Tundra Space

 BEHAVIORAL

-The participant will attend three in person sessions on the basics of food allergy, food allergy reactions, feeding safety and readiness, fiber, ultra processed foods, diet diversity, and advancing food textures in the infant diet.
-The educational sessions will last 20 - 30 minutes every month for three months.
+The participant will receive and review three educational modules on the basics of food allergy, food allergy reactions, food allergen introduction, feeding safety and readiness, fiber, fermented food, ultra processed foods, diet diversity, and advancing food textures in the infant diet.
+The educational sessions will take approximately one hour to review every month for three months.

 BEHAVIORAL